 Embarrassment is just a 13-letter-word

-The best way to handle potentially uncomfortable situations is to be as prepared as possible beforehand, to keep your actions controlled and firm, and to answer Baby‘s questions or explain appropriate behavior in a way that you’re comfortable with, and that he understands.
+The best way to handle potentially uncomfortable situations is to be as prepared as possible beforehand, to keep your actions controlled and firm, and to answer Baby‘s questions or explain appropriate behavior in a way that you’re comfortable with, and that they understand.

-He heard you – he just forgot what you said
+They heard you – they just forgot what you said

 They need different instruction (and diversion)

-This is all about helping your toddler and giving him appropriate outlets for his energy and desire to explore.
-For example, if you walk into the living room and find him climbing the stairway railing like a tiny circus performer, yelling “get off that!” won’t inspire him to return to safer ground.
-Instead, you want to give your toddler specific directions like, “feet need to stay on the floor”, and help him down.
-A good follow-up activity is to find him a safer place to climb.
+This is all about helping your toddler and giving them appropriate outlets for their energy and desire to explore.
+For example, if you walk into the living room and find them climbing the stairway railing like a tiny circus performer, yelling “get off that!” won’t inspire them to return to safer ground.
+Instead, you want to give your toddler specific directions like, “feet need to stay on the floor”, and help them down.
+A good follow-up activity is to find them a safer place to climb.

-Until he is around 3 years old, your toddler will probably be a super active little bundle of curiosity and interest.
+Until they are around 3 years old, your toddler will probably be a super active little bundle of curiosity and interest.
 In time, toddlers mellow out.
-For now, focus on keeping Baby safe, be ready to step in whenever necessary, and try to provide him with opportunities to run, play, explore and grow.
+For now, focus on keeping Baby safe, be ready to step in whenever necessary, and try to provide them with opportunities to run, play, explore and grow.

 Sources